marcoverpas/Six_lectures_on_sfc_models/README.md

 ```

-In the code block above, subscript $j$ is the scenario index, whereas subscript $i$ is the period or time index.
+In the `R` code block above, subscript $j$ is the scenario index, whereas subscript $i$ is the period or time index.

-Lastly, any complete and coherent model must contain an equation that is redundant, meaning that it is logically implied by all the others (Walras' Law).
-While this equation must be excluded from the model (which is the reason it is sometimes called the 'hidden equation'), it can be used to double-check its accounting coherence.
+Lastly, any complete and coherent model must contain an equation that is *redundant*, meaning that it is logically implied by all the others (*Walras' Law*).
+While this equation must be excluded from the model (which is the reason it is sometimes called the *hidden equation*), it can be used to double-check its accounting coherence.
 More precisely, we use it to verify the consistency of the model in the baseline scenario, both numerically and graphically.

 ```R
 #Create consistency statement